What is a Substance Abuse Interventionist?

 At this point the Interventionist should have enough information to schedule a meeting with the loved ones to decide who will participate in the actual Intervention and what their role will be; ensuring nobody gives in to the abuser or continues to enable their bad behavior.
-Each participant must me resolute and 110% committed to the process.
+Each participant must be resolute and 110% committed to the process.
 This can be rehearsed for as long or as many times as is necessary to ensure a united front and a successful result.

-At the point where all participants should know what their role is and are willing and able to participate effectively in the Intervention you can call in the Substance Abuser [Client # 2].
+At the point where all participants should know what their role is and are willing and able to participate effectively in the Intervention, you can call in the Substance Abuser [Client # 2].
 Remember the Abuser is your client as well.
 The job now is to bring him/her up to a point where they know they need to change their condition.
 Only they have the ability to change their condition, as scary as that seems, it is true.

 Talk to them and use the information you have gathered from the loved ones you have dealt with thus far.
 Adjudicate where the person is regarding his/her ability to recognize and acknowledge that he/she has a substance abuse problem.
 They might be delusory and think nothing is wrong and nothing needs to be done or they might be in despair about their situation and feel nothing can be done.

-Now is the time that the Interventionist and other participants use their love, care and expertise, not sympathy or anything but resolve with no make wrong of ill will, in order to bring the abuser up to knowing that there is something that is ruining their life in present time.
+Now is the time that the Interventionist and other participants use their love, care, and expertise, not sympathy or anything but resolve with no make wrong of ill will, in order to bring the abuser up to knowing that there is something that is ruining their life in present time.

-We then move him through the fear of the condition worsening to a point where they themselves feel a need of change.
+We then move him through the fear of the condition worsening to a point where they themselves feel a need for change.
 Once they acknowledge they need change, we can get in there and bolster them up to a point where they, themselves, have a demand for improvement.
 We then give them information about the chosen treatment arrangements that have been made which should provide them with hope and a willingness to get help.
-At this point they should be able to recognize that they are worthy of this help and agree to enter Treatment, at which point the Interventionist’s main job is done.
+At this point, they should be able to recognize that they are worthy of this help and agree to enter treatment, at which point the Interventionist’s main job is done.
 This may take more than one meeting, don’t give up.
 Keep your intention to help strong and unwavering no matter what is thrown at you.
 Keep your resolve strong, no matter what.
 Keep up the process until they recognize that they are worthy of help and agree to get help via a reliable Treatment Program.